LipeLacross/Java-Rocketseat-Mini-Course/README_EN.md

       ```bash
       docker -v
       ```
-    - Install Docker Compose if not installed:
+    - Install Docker Compose if it’s not installed:
       ```bash
       docker-compose -v
       ```

 2. **Clone the Repository**:
-    - Copy the repository URL and execute the following command in the terminal:
+    - Copy the repository URL and run the following command in your terminal:
       ```bash
       git clone <REPOSITORY_URL>
       cd projectname
       ```

-3. **Set up environment variables**:
+3. **Configure environment variables**:
-    - Create a `.env` file in the root of the project and define necessary environment variables like `DATABASE_URL`, `JWT_SECRET`, etc.
+    - Create a `.env` file at the root of the project and define necessary environment variables, such as `DATABASE_URL`, `JWT_SECRET`, etc.

 4. **Start the project using Docker Compose**:
-    - Run the following command to start Docker containers:
+    - Run the following command to start the Docker containers:
       ```bash
       docker-compose up
       ```